 Tea Tree Oil

 Tea tree oil is another naturally occurring ingredient that is perfect for treating your acne at home.
 Diluting tea tree oil in bit of warm water and using it to gently wash your face is a great way to get its antibacterial and antioxidant benefits to improve your skin.
 Other suggestions include placing moist tea bags directly onto the blemish for a few minutes and then rinsing.

 Steam is another great way to improve the health of your skin and treat unwanted acne.
 Since blemishes are caused by a buildup of bacteria blocking pores, steam acts to open up pores gently and naturally without direct contact.
 As the pores open up, your natural sweat will rinse your skin and the process helps keep your skin moist.

 One of the most harmful things you can do to your skin is to continually pick at blemishes and pop pimples.
 Not only does this increase the chances of scarring and damage to the top skin layers, you are also more likely to introduce additional bacteria to the site from your hands.
 Treating acne indirectly with any of the above methods and leaving blemishes alone to fade on their own is the best way to reduce the recurrence of breakouts.

-Dr. Julio and his skin care professionals at Biscayne Wellness Center in Miami specialize in acne treatments for people of all ages.
+Dr. Julio and his skin care professionals at Biscayne Dental & Facial Aesthetics in Miami specialize in acne treatments for people of all ages.
 No matter what type of skin you have, they are able to help you find a solution that will reduce the appearance of blackheads, whiteheads and other blemishes while giving you healthier, softer skin.